ARUNRGAGILITY/jivapms/README.md

    - **User Feedback Integration**: Develop mechanisms for users to submit feedback and ideas for new features or improvements.
    - **Iterative Development**: Adopt an iterative development process that focuses on incorporating user feedback and testing new features frequently.

-10. **Monetization and Sustainability**:
-   - **Freemium Model**: Consider a freemium model where core features are free but advanced features like reporting, advanced integrations, and additional storage are part of a paid plan.
-   - **Donations & Sponsorships**: Encourage donations and seek sponsors to support the open-source community and future development.
-   - **Enterprise Support**: Offer enterprise-grade support, customizations, and on-premise deployment options for larger organizations.

-11. **Technology Stack**:
-    - **Backend**: Python Django or Flask, Node.js, or GoLang for API and backend development.
-    - **Frontend**: React.js, Vue.js, or Angular for a modern, responsive frontend interface.
-    - **Mobile**: Flutter for cross-platform mobile application support.
-    - **Database**: PostgreSQL or MySQL for scalable and reliable data storage.
-    - **DevOps**: Docker for containerization, CI/CD pipelines, and Kubernetes for scaling.